bytewax/bytewax/docs/guide/getting-started/recovery-example.md

 For production dataflows, you should set these values carefully for each dataflow to match your operational needs.
-For more information, please see the concept section on
+For more information, please see the concept section on <project:#recovery>.
-<project:/user_guide/concepts/recovery.md>.

 Running the example above, you should see the following output: